• Facebook

 This smoked turkey recipe is a whole turkey that’s coated in homemade spice rub then slow smoked to tender and juicy perfection.
 A super easy and impressive holiday main course that won’t take up any oven space!

-A whole smoked turkey on a large serving platter, garnished with herbs and small apples.
+Smoked turkey on a platter garnished with herbs and apples.

 I love to make a turkey for the holidays, but I don’t love how it takes up all my oven space for hours and hours on the big day.
 Instead of roasting my turkey, I’ve started making a smoked turkey and the end result is nothing short of fabulous.